Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Challenges and Outlook

 Map construction and maintenance remain challenging in many application domains.
 National institutes frequently conduct surveys to create maps of the Earth's magnetic field, which may be used for map-matching in aerospace and on-surface applications~\cite{Goldenberg2006}.
-However, with current methods, the Earth’s magnetic field can only be reliably extrapolated upwards, away from the Earth’s surface, and not downwards.
-Hence, it is challenging to directly use these maps in subsurface applications, and new modeling and extrapolation techniques are needed.
+However, with current methods, the Earth’s magnetic field can only be reliably extrapolated upward, not downward, relative to the height at which the field was mapped.
+Hence, when aerial survey maps are used for marine applications, the finite spatial bandwidth of the magnetic-field map limits which spatial-frequency components of the measurements can be reliably matched to the map.
+This limits the achievable localization accuracy and requires speed-dependent low-pass filtering of the measurements.

 The map maintenance challenges are further compounded by temporal variations in the ambient magnetic field.
-In outdoor magnetic-field localization of high-velocity platforms, the spatial variations appear as a high-frequency component that can be separated from low-frequency temporal variations.
+In outdoor magnetic-field localization of high-velocity platforms, the spatial variations appear as a high-frequency component that can be separated from low-frequency temporal variations~\cite{canciani2016absolute}.
 However, for slow-moving platforms, the spatial and temporal field components cannot be separated, and correction data from a reference sensor is typically required.
 Alternatively, for magnetic-field map-matching localization, gradient-based map matching using magnetometer arrays may be used~\cite{Xu2024}.
-The use of magnetic-field gradients in magnetic-field \ac{SLAM} remains largely unexplored.
+The use of magnetic-field gradients in magnetic-field \ac{SLAM} remains unexplored.

 Current methods for indoor magnetic-field localization that exploit spatial variations in the magnetic field typically neglect temporal field variations.
 While temporal variations in the Earth’s magnetic field can often be neglected indoors, changes in building layouts, furniture, or equipment may cause abrupt changes in the spatial field, leading to erroneous maps.
 How to detect, model, and adapt to such changes remains largely unexplored~\cite{solin2018}.